Trump Tried To Make This Election 2016 Again. It Didn't Go As Planned

 But Trump could not make voters forget the coronavirus pandemic surging across the United States.
 More than 9 million people in the country have tested positive for the coronavirus, and more than 237,000 Americans have died.
 Tens of millions more people have lost their jobs and homes in the dramatic economic downturn caused by the coronavirus.
 Most Americans disapprove of how Trump has handled the pandemic.

 Trump, who has consistently downplayed the severity of the pandemic, insisted on the campaign trail that the country has rounded the corner.
-While Biden warned of a looming "dark winter," Trump pushed on with huge campaign events where thousands of people stood close together, most without face masks, and cheered Trump's counternarrative — that the virus wasn't all that bad and would be gone soon enough.
+While Biden warned of a looming "dark winter," Trump pushed on with huge campaign events where thousands of people stood close together, most without face masks, and cheered Trump's counternarrative — that the virus isn't all that bad and will be gone soon enough.

 "We want normal life.
 Normal life," Trump lamented at a rally in Lansing, Mich.
 "Take us back.
 Take us back, seven months ago."